News

 Coalition members were active in many of the Working Groups that were part of the Summit and contributed to the development of Action Itemsthat will continue through to the Seattle Economic Leadership Forum on November 17-19, 2019.
 In particular, we will be involved in the PNWER Roadmap to Ultra-Low Energy and Resilient Buildings.

-In addition to the over 500 Premiers, Governors, Ministers, Legislators, senior officials and business leaders attending the Summit, we were fortunate to meet a number of Indigenous leaders from both Canada and the United States who are becoming a very real force in shaping national and regional policies on economic and social development in both countries.
+In addition to the over 500 Premiers, Governors, Ministers, Legislators, senior officials and business leaders attending the Summit, we were fortunate to meet several Indigenous leaders from both Canada and the United States who are becoming a very real force in shaping national and regional policies on economic and social development in both countries.

-I have been reaching out to many of the delegates and speakers with whom we met during the Saskatoon event and will be reporting out to Coalition members and followers over the coming weeks.
+I have been reaching out to many of the delegates and speakers we met at the Saskatoon event and will be reporting to Coalition members and followers over the coming weeks.

-We were also able to connect with our industry colleagues from the Cement Association of Canada, Concrete SaskatchewanConcrete Manitoba, and many leading companies in the sector that are at the forefront of change in how we build our homes, our cities, and our critical infrastructure.
+We were also able to connect with our industry colleagues from the Cement Association of Canada, Concrete SaskatchewanConcrete Manitoba, and many leading companies at the forefront of change in how we build our homes, cities, and critical infrastructure.
 We will continue to reach out to these key partners and the many other contacts we made at the event.

-I consider the PNWER form as one of the key avenues to bring the core message of the Building Resilience Coalition to those leaders in business and government that shape the laws, regulations and best practices that will guide our activities for years to come.
-There are very few examples where such an open dialogue on cross border issues can take place, and the focus on the Pacific Northwest make PNWER particularly relevant to the Coalition.
+I consider PNWER one of the key avenues for bringing the Building Resilience Coalition’s core message to leaders in business and government who shape the laws, regulations, and best practices that will guide our activities for years to come.
+There are very few examples of such open dialogue on cross-border issues, and the focus on the Pacific Northwest makes PNWER particularly relevant to the Coalition.

-One thing that was very clear to me during the many sessions that I attended and during the numerous one-on-one conversations held with other attendees was a keen appreciation of the need for more resiliency planning to sustain our economies in the face of significant changes taken place in the environment.
+One thing that was very clear to me during the many sessions I attended and the numerous one-on-one conversations with other attendees was a keen appreciation of the need for more resilience planning to sustain our economies in the face of significant environmental changes.

-This has reinforced my belief in the importance of our mission to further the planning, development, and construction of buildings and associated infrastructure better able to recover from and to adapt to the growing impacts of an ever-changing urban and physical environment.
+This has reinforced my belief in the importance of our mission to further the planning, development, and construction of buildings and associated infrastructure that are better able to recover from and adapt to the growing impacts of an ever-changing urban and physical environment.

 We are needed now more than ever.